The 1.21 version of Squash has been released in December. Here are all the improvements it includes, in pictures:

 It is possible to rename the "Squash TM test cases" and "Squash TM executions" tabs.

-✓ "Squash TM test cases" tab with the last execution status:
+✓ "Squash TM test cases" tab shows last execution status:

 A colored dot indicates the last execution status of a test case.

-✓ "Squash TM executions" tab with the execution steps comments:
+✓ "Squash TM executions" tab shows execution steps comments:

-The comments added during the execution of the test steps are displayed.
+The comments added during test step executions are displayed.

 Jira Automation Workflow: